If you can’t measure it, you can’t improve it.

 #7.
 Enhance Productivity

 The best customer service work objective is related to achieving enhanced productivity.
-The productivity of customer service is measured in terms of calls handled in an hour or cases resolved in a day by the team.
+Customer service productivity is measured in terms of calls handled in an hour or cases resolved in a day by the team.

 #8.
 Boost sales